FlippieCoetser/GitHub.Workflow/README.md

 ## Product Management Workflow

-Product Owners involved in singing off user stories will typically only use a `Git Clone`,`Git switch`, `Git Pull` commands in addition to the actions performed in the GitHub web interface.
+Product Owners involved in singing off user stories will typically only use `Git Clone`,` Git switch`, and `Git Pull` commands in addition to the actions performed in the GitHub web interface.

 We already covered the `Git Clone` and `Git Pull` commands in the previous section.
 So let's look at `Git switch`.
 After cloning the code repository, the Product Owner may want to first see the new feature before signing off on it.